Student Data Privacy

 - Data Privacy Toolkit: This document provides additional supports to contractors and districts.
 The Toolkit includes background and definitions to help interpret the law, best practice guidance in security, and communication templates.

 - School Safety & Privacy: From the Future of Privacy Forum (FPF), this page provides background information, an animated overview of data privacy, and many useful resources to support policy, governance, and communications.

-- Model Terms of Service (TOS) Addendum: Contractors looking to comply with Connecticut’s law by modifying their current TOS or creating a contract addendum may use the language contained in the Model TOS Agreement Addendum.
+- Model Terms of Service (TOS) Addendum: If a Contractor's terms do not align with the requirements of Connecticut's statute, the organization may use the Model TOS Agreement Addendum to review the state's requirements and modify their current TOS.
 Providers must address all of the contractual requirements defined in the Model TOS Addendum.
-The only variable components of that document are highlighted in red text.
-These sections serve as placeholders for contractors and their Board customers to define protocols specific to each executed contract.
+The only variable components of that document are those highlighted in red text.
+These sections serve as placeholders for contractors and their district ("Board") customers to define protocols specific to each executed contract.
 Any contract entered into between a contractor and Board on or after July 1, 2018, that does not contain the provisions detailed in state statute and reflected in the Model TOS is considered void.

 - Governing Statute: See Connecticut General Statutes §§ 10-234aa through 10-234dd, available from the Connecticut General Assembly Web site.